alkafir/netstr/README.md

 ## License

-This program is free software and distributed under the GNU Public License version 3 (GPL v3).
+This program is free software and distributed under the GNU General Public License version 3 (GPL v3).

 ## Bugs